gruntwork-io/docs/_docs-sources/pipelines/maintain/extending.md

 Next, open `shared/<your region>/mgmt/ecs-deploy-runner/terragrunt.hcl` and update `docker_image_builder_config.allowed_repos` to include the HTTPS Git URL of the application repo for which you would like to deploy Docker images.

 Since pipelines [cannot update itself](./updating.md), you must run `terragrunt plan` and `terragrunt apply` manually to deploy the change from your local machine.
+Run `terragrunt plan` to inspect the changes that will be made to your pipeline.
+Once the changes have been reviewed, run `terragrunt apply` to deploy the changes.

 ### Standalone